CRAN license active check codecov

 profvis

-The profvis is much easier to install than proffer and equally easy to invoke.
+The profvis package is easier to install than proffer and easy to invoke.

 library(profvis)